humbertodias/java-qrcode/README.md

 -------|--------------------------------------------------|--------------
  0     | doc/qrcode.png                                   | File path
  1     | 256                                              | Width Image
- 2     | 256                                              | Height Image
- 3     | 'The quieter you become, the more you can hear.' | Message
+ 2     | 'The quieter you become, the more you can hear.' | Message

 ## Output
 ![Preview](doc/qrcode.png)